evansun922/nginx-quic/README.md

 The purpose of this project is to make nginx support quic and keep the original functions of nginx unchanged. this project requires nignx and chromium source code

 At present, this project had only been tested under the Linux kernel and epoll network, which requires Linux kernel 4.18.20-1.
 El6.
 Elrepo.
-X86_64 and above.
+X86_64 and above, currently, nginx-quic only test on 1.14.2 and 1.16.0 version of nginx,  and nginx-1.16.0 and above is recommended.

 There is a compiled nginx-quic in bin,you can run it on centos, redhat, ubuntu, etc, the test nginx-quic's --prefix=/opt/nginx/.